pretaa-com/interview-items-api/INTERVIEW_PROCESS.md

   - Compares lengths
   - Recursively compares nested arrays
   - Treats all non-arrays (numbers, strings, objects) as equivalent for structure purposes

+**If using an alternative language from `algorithm-templates/`:**
+- Candidate works in the chosen folder (e.g. `algorithm-templates/python/`, `algorithm-templates/go/`).
+- They implement the stub (same contract: same-structure comparison; see that folder’s README for the function name and how to run tests).
+- They run that language’s test command (see `algorithm-templates/README.md`) until all tests pass.
+The same 25 scenarios are covered in every language.

 **What to observe:**
 - Do they read the tests first to understand requirements?